FormFree/RikiVCI/README.md

-# RIKI VC API
+# RIKI Web5 Service

-This API accepts a Verifiable Presentation of Verifiable Credentials issued by Sophtron, and transforms the request into a RIKI API request.
+This API accepts DWN Protocol messages containing Verifiable Credentials, and transforms the request into a RIKI API request.

-It then takes the RIKI API response and creates a new Verifiable Credential
+It then takes the RIKI API response and creates a new Verifiable Credential and responds using the DWN Protocol

 ## Documentation